peeyalk/SimpleMVC5Blog/README.md

 Bootstrap template used in this project is called "Clean Blog" from startbootstrap.com Link to the template: http://startbootstrap.com/template-overviews/clean-blog/

+IMPORTANT: To be able to test create/edit/delete blog, you need to be logged in, go to this url "/Account/login".
+Email of the admin role is "MainTest@yahoo.com", password is "Password2".

 WHERE AND HOW:
 * Please use your own Disqus scripts in "~/Scripts/Disqus/Disqus.js" for commenting system.
 (Disqus.js is included in `Details` view).
 * entity and repository classes will be in "~/Data" directory.
-* To be able to test create/edit/delete blog, you need to log in, go to this url "yourlocalhost/Account/login".
-Email of the admin role is "MainTest@yahoo.com", password is "Password2".
 * To change admin's email and password, go to "~/Migrations/Configuration.cs", these options will be in the `Seed` method.
 * To change home page content, go to "~/Views/Home/Index.cshtml".
 * To change page master page content (navbar, footer, etc..), go to "~/Views/Shared/_Layout.cshtml".